ecSeq/datasets/README.md

-# datasets
+# datasets: `RNAseq`
-This repository contains test datasets for running `-profile test` on pipelines implemented with Nextflow.
+Test data to be used for automated testing with Nextflow pipelines

-Please checkout the relevant branch for the pipeline you are working on.
+This branch contains test data for the [ecSeq/RNAseq](https://github.com/ecseq/rnaseq) pipeline.